 The LWDB researched the market by requesting information from comparable local areas about their One-Stop Operator and then developed a competitive procurement instrument that clearly identifies specific service needs.
 The Fulton County Purchasing Department published a revised Request for Proposal (RFP) August 3, 2017.
 A team of three evaluators rated the sole proposal as fully responsive.
 The LWDB approved the acceptance of the proposal on October 27, 2017.
 The fully executed contract was dated April 13, 2018.
-Following the March 30, 2022 selection of proposal to RFP the Fulton County Board of Commissioners approved the contract for the WorkSource Fulton One Stop Operator to be EQUUS Workforce Solutions effective July 1, 2022.
+The WorkSource Fulton One Stop Operator is IN THE DOOR, LLC.
 The LWDB sourced for a one-stop operator through a competitive process in accordance with the Uniform Guidance 1, WIOA and its implementing regulations, and local procurement laws and regulations.
 All documentation for the competitive one-stop operator procurement and selection process is published and may be viewed on the Fulton County website at: